ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

        records
-        | A list of the returned records
+        | A list of the returned records.

         | **returned**: success
         | **type**: list